-Most campus buildings and facilities are accessible to the campus community, guests and visitors during normal business hours, Monday through Friday 8am to 5pm.
+Due to the Covid-19 pandemic, all buildings were restricted and limited to employees and resident students.
+Normally, most campus buildings and facilities are accessible to the campus community, guests and visitors during business hours, Monday through Friday 8am to 5pm.
 Exterior doors on campus buildings are locked and secured after normal operating hours.
 Security officers routinely check campus buildings.
 Buildings are also opened on weekends and holidays on an as-needed basis.

 Residence halls require a Southern Maine Community College identification card at all times for entrance.
 Only Southern Maine Community College students living in the residence hall may gain access beyond the interior checkpoint into the living area.